800-937-8398 Call us for a free quote Contact us

 Oregon contains two types of carpenter bees, the California carpenter bee and the mountain carpenter bee.

-Mountain carpenter bee - ½ to ⅝ inch in length with black bodies.
-Males have black, yellow and white hairs on their heads.
+Males have black, yellow, and white hairs on their heads.

-Carpenter bees mate in the spring and a female will dig into wood to create a new nest or return to an existing nest.
+Carpenter bees mate in the spring, and a female will dig into wood to create a new nest or return to an existing nest.
 She stores food for the larvae like nectar and pollen here, then places an egg on top.
 The female bee seals the chamber containing the egg, eventually creating multiple chambers in what’s known as a gallery.
+One of the most interesting carpenter bee facts is their nesting behavior—each gallery is carefully built and reused year after year, growing with every generation.

 Watch for carpenter bees around your home or business.
 Carpenter bees may nest in areas such as fascia or the underside of your roof.
 Carpenter bees will use the same nest multiple times or build additional passages close to existing nests, increasing the chance of weakening the wood and causing damage.
 If you see sawdust near or beneath holes, you could be dealing with an infestation.